 |12:30 a.m.||8:00 a.m.|

-Yes - it’s the best way to develop a body clock and wake up without an alarm.
+Yes, it’s important to go to bed and have a consistent wake up time every day.
+Maintaining a regular sleep schedule is the best way to develop a body clock and wake up without an alarm.
 Keeping a regular sleep routine helps maintain the body’s internal body clock so you can fall asleep and wake up with ease.

 A few small changes to your lifestyle can make it easy to stick to a sleep routine.
 To ensure you always fall asleep at the same time, create a set of nightly rituals that allow you to stick to your schedule and get sleepy just before bed.